 SLOC UK has leasing arrangements with the owner of the building it occupies and has non-cancellable future minimum lease payments each year until 2022.
-The right of use asset is included in property, plant and equipment with a value of £0.3 million as at 31 December 2020 (2019: £1.1 million).
-The surrender of a lease in 2020 has resulted in a reduction in the right of use asset.
+The right of use asset is included in property, plant and equipment with a value of £0.1 million as at 31 December 2021 (2020: £0.3 million).